cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 However, the group of points on the curve is not of prime order, i.e., it has a cofactor larger than 1.
-This abstraction mismatch is usually handled by means of ad-hoc protocol tweaks (such as multiplying by the cofactor in an appropriate place), or not at all.
+This abstraction mismatch is usually handled by means of ad-hoc protocol tweaks, such as multiplying by the cofactor in an appropriate place, or not at all.

 Even for simple protocols such as signatures, these tweaks can cause subtle issues.
 For instance, Ed25519 implementations may have